How To Replace The Mass Airflow Sensor (MAF) On Your Chevrolet

-Is your Chevrolet hard to start, the engine stalls after starting, or the engine runs lean or rich?
-Learn how to fix it by following the procedures below.
+Are you having a hard time getting your Chevrolet to start?
+Does the engine stall after starting, or does the engine run lean or rich?
+Your Mass Airflow Sensor (MAF) might be faulty.
+Don’t take your car to the mechanic!
+Replacing this part is quick and easy.
+Learn how to fix it by following the steps below.

-The engine control unit uses data from the MAF sensor to calculate the correct mixture of air and fuel the engine needs.
-A Chevy MAF sensor is next to the engine air filter housing.
-It can get dirty and fail over time.
+The engine control unit uses data from the MAF to calculate the correct mixture of air and fuel the engine needs.
+Over time, this part can become dirty or damaged, leading to more issues.
+While a dirty sensor can be cleaned, this part is rather inexpensive, so sometimes, it can be easier to replace the part.

 Symptoms that you may notice when your MAF sensor fails: